Trustedv2/trustedv2.github.io/README.md

 # About Us
-We are a non profit and not collecting data about you the website was made for people to connect to each other throught forums.
+We are a non profit and data collection free website.

 # Partners
 I am partners with chatgpt we are working with ai to make the website better